nikitavoloboev/data/docs/life/life.md

 I try to spend as much [time with family and loved ones](https://ourworldindata.org/time-with-others-lifetime) as I can.
 I live a life focused on positivity and [happiness](happiness.md) over complaining and glooming over the future.
 I try to work on things that give me energy instead of draining it away.
 [Life is short](http://paulgraham.com/vb.html).
 Let past go.
 No such thing as wasted time, just [lessons learned](../focusing/rules.md#life).

-The hardest part in staying happy I find is forgiving yourself for mistakes you made, learning from every mistake/conversation/event you experience and making [concrete plans](../focusing/goals.md) for the future given what you know.
-If your plan doesn't workout, change the plan, not the goal.
+The hardest part in staying happy I find is forgiving myself for mistakes I made, learning from every mistake/conversation/event I experience and making [concrete plans](../focusing/goals.md) for the future given what I know.
+If my plan doesn't workout, change the plan, not the goal.

 For me personally the end goal and purpose is ultimate freedom.
 Doing what I love without being restricted.
 On the side, I do truly want to [make life nicer for all](../future/future.md).